HBHichem/Benchmark-9-IMIC/Edition2026/ispno-problem-specification.md

 This benchmark bridges theoretical optimization and practical manufacturing requirements, positioned at the intersection of operations research, predictive maintenance, and intelligent manufacturing control.
 The study addresses both deterministic optimization (with known demand patterns) and stochastic control (with uncertain equipment failures), using real NASA bearing failure data to ensure industrial authenticity.

-The contribution is threefold: (i) establishing standardized benchmarks for the IMIC community, (ii) enabling cross-methodology comparison between OR and ML approaches, and (iii) providing scalable problem instances from small educational cases to industry-scale challenges.
+The contribution is twofold: (i) enabling cross-methodology comparison between OR and ML approaches, and (ii) providing scalable problem instances from small educational cases to industry-scale challenges.
 The expected outcomes include validated algorithms for spare parts optimization and a permanent benchmark repository for manufacturing system research.

 ## Glossary